SeldonIO/alibi/doc/source/overview/roadmap.md

 documentation and case studies comparing the different interpretability methods and their respective pros and cons.
 A clean and a usable API is also a priority.
-Additionally we want to move beyond model explanation and provide tools to gauge ML model confidence, measure concept drift, detect outliers and bias among other things.
+Additionally we want to move beyond model explanation and provide tools to gauge ML model confidence, measure concept drift, detect outliers and algorithmic bias among other things.

 ## Additional explanation methods
 * [Counterfactual examples](https://christophm.github.io/interpretable-ml-book/counterfactual.html)